-Your stomal therapist at Penn State IBD Center will help you adjust to living with either a permanent or temporary colostomy.
+Your stomal therapist will help you adjust to living with either a permanent or temporary colostomy.
 They will counsel you before and after your operation, show you how to care for your colostomy and colostomy bag, and follow up with you on a regular basis.
 Prior to your operation you will go to a stoma class where they will educate you and have you practice managing the bag on a model that you can take home to practice with.
 Their goal is to help you live well with your stoma and enjoy your life again.

 In addition to medical care and a preoperative stoma class, we offer bi-monthly support group meetings for patients living with IBD and a stoma.
 Support from your peers can be comforting for people living with a colostomy.
 Crohn's and colitis support group meetings are often intimate gatherings where patients and their loved ones can share their stories, seek emotional support, find answers to their questions, and connect with a community who share their challenges.

 The Crohn’s and Colitis Support Group provides information, support and resources for patients and families with the goal of building a group that allows the...

 The Crohn’s and Colitis Support Group provides information, support and resources for patients and families with the goal of building a group that allows the Carlino Family Inflammatory Bowel Disease Center patients and their family members to develop connections with and receive support from other patients and care providers.
 Our scheduled speakers provide practical and up-to-date information on various aspects of Inflammatory Bowel Disease (IBD).

 The meetings are free and take place quarterly from 6-8 p.m.